 The challenges and our response

-A small country of just six million people, Lebanon is now hosting some one million Syrian refugees as well as more than 300,000 Palestinians.
+A small country of just 6 million people, Lebanon is now hosting nearly 1 million Syrian refugees as well as an estimated 250,000 to 400,000 Palestinians.

 Emergency Response: Our emergency response experts, including our mobile medical units, work rapidly to address ongoing emergencies and the massive needs of families fleeing violence, ensuring increased access to primary healthcare services.
 International Medical Corps regularly distributes relief supplies to tens of thousands of people in need.
 This includes medical aids for people suffering from physical disabilities such as wheelchairs, walkers, air mattresses and toilet chairs, as well as hygiene items such as soap, shampoo and diapers.